 Despite the freedom guaranteed by law, some religions face difficulties in Japan:

-Discrimination Against New Religions
+1. Discrimination Against New Religions

 New religious groups, such as Soka Gakkai and Seicho-No-Ie, are often viewed with suspicion by society.
 Some people believe that these groups are closed sects and avoid interacting with their members.

-2. Cults and the Aum Shinrikyo Case
+2. Sects and the Aum Shinrikyo Case

 3. Social Pressure

-Although Japan is religiously free, there is a social pressure to follow certain rituals, such as Shinto-style weddings and Buddhist ceremonies at funerals.
+Although Japan is religiously free, there is social pressure to follow certain rituals, such as Shinto-style weddings and Buddhist ceremonies at funerals.
 People who completely reject religion may be seen as different.

 Japan has full religious freedom, with laws that guarantee the separation between religion and state.
-However, there are social and historical challenges that affect how certain religions are perceived.
+However, there are social and historical challenges that affect how certain religions are viewed.
 Overall, Japan stands out as a country where diverse beliefs coexist peacefully, with a flexible and culturally integrated approach to religiosity.